Verstappen fastest as Albon surprises in opening practice - Speedcafe.com

 It left him 0.2s ahead of Alonso, who’d moved into third best, as all but Mercedes had run on the soft tyres.

-Both Hamilton and Russell had moments, the former running wide and over the exit kerb at Stowe, and the latter collecting a rear-end slide at Brooklands.
+Both Hamilton and Russell had moments, the former running wide and over the exit kerb at Stowe and the latter collecting a rear-end slide at Brooklands.

 With three laps remaining, Verstappen underscored his pace with an even faster lap, extending his advantage to 0.448s over team-mate Perez.

-McLaren ended the session with both its cars in the top 10, Piastri’s car suffering a hydraulics leak in the latter moments.
+McLaren ended the session with its cars in the top 10, Piastri’s car suffering a hydraulics leak in the latter moments.

 A question remains over Mercedes, which at no point ran the soft rubber, as both its cars ended proceedings outside the top 10 and Russell in particular struggling for grip.